Ramseyyj/pycarbon/examples/mnist/external_dataset/README.md

 ## Generating a Pycarbon Dataset from MNIST Data

-This creates both a `train` and `test` pycarbon datasets in `/tmp/mnist_external`:
+This creates both a `train` and `test` carbon datasets in `/tmp/mnist_external`:

 ```bash
 python generate_external_mnist_carbon.py
 ```

-## TODO: Pytorch training using the Pycarboned MNIST Dataset
+## TODO: Pytorch training using the Carbon MNIST Dataset

-## Tensorflow training using the Pycarboned MNIST Dataset
+## Tensorflow training using the Carbon MNIST Dataset

-This will invoke a training run using MNIST data in pycarbon form, for 1 epochs, using a batch size of 100, and log every 10 intervals.
+This will invoke a training run using MNIST carbondata, for 1 epochs, using a batch size of 100, and log every 10 intervals.

 ```bash